pipebots/sprintBotBLEControl/Documentation.md

 The robot was designed such that parts are side-invariant, i.e. they can be used on either side of the robot.
 This was decided to reduce complexity and repetitive design and means that a smaller number of spare parts need to be on hand.
 The robot only uses 4 major parts per side, allowing simple assembly.

+## Usage Instructions

 # ICAIR Testing Report

-# Sprint LEssons Learnt
+# Sprint Lessons Learnt
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMjkzMTc4MiwtOTE2NzQ2OTM0LC0yMT
+eyJoaXN0b3J5IjpbMTY1ODIzNjYxNSwtOTE2NzQ2OTM0LC0yMT
 AxMDY3OTc3LC04MjMyMTIyMywtMTk4ODE1ODEzMyw1MTM5NTEy
 MjEsMTkwMDA4MTgwMCw1OTIyODYzODgsMTM0MzA2NTU3MywtMT
 kwMTIzOTMwOCwxNzgzMTE1NDIsLTczODU0MDAzMiw5ODQ5MjI2